User Guide

 Format: reallocate si/<student_index> ri/<room_index>

-• Reallocates the room at room_index to the student at the specified student_index.
-The room_index refers to the index number shown in the displayed rooms list, and the student_index refers to the index number shown in the displayed student list.
-Both indices must be positive integers 1, 2, 3, …
+room_indexto the student at the specifiedstudent_index.
+Theroom_indexrefers to the index number shown in the displayed rooms list, and thestudent_indexrefers to the index number shown in the displayed student list.
+Both indices must be positive integers 1, 2, 3, … - The student at

-• The student at student_index must currently have a room allocation (which is not the specified room).
-Otherwise, an error message is displayed accordingly.
+student_indexmust currently have a room allocation (which is not the specified room).
+Otherwise, an error message is displayed accordingly. - The room at

 Examples: